puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-access-old-edge.md

 # How to access the old version of Microsoft Edge after installing the new version

-This article describes how access the old version of Microsoft Edge after the new version is installed.
+This article describes how to access the old version of Microsoft Edge after the new version is installed.

 > [!NOTE]
 > This article applies to the Microsoft Edge Stable channel.